TK009/sensorbox/README.md

     * `OnUpdate`: When there is any value received for the sensor
     * `OnChange`: When there is a new value received and it is different than the last value.
+  - Event based subscriptions supports also parent level subscriptions, meaning that future sensors below subscribed parent will also trigger the events
   - Subscriptions can be removed by waiting them to expire after the given time or with Cancel request.
     * `RequestID` is returned when a subscription is made